How to Cat-Proof Your Christmas Tree

 Distraction Tactics

 If you find your feline friend is overly interested in your Christmas tree, fit in some extra playtime with them in a different room or area to distract them from your tree.
+Happy Snack by FELIWAY is a calming cat treat that's perfect for a special moment together, it's so tasty your cat will soon forget the tree!

 Remember that your cat will probably need extra support during the festivities.
-As well as the tree and decorations, you will probably have lots of people coming and going, parties and more visitors or noise than usual.
+As well as the tree and decorations, you will probably have lots of people coming and going, parties and moreย visitorsย orย noise than usual.
 Take a look at these top tips to help your cat have a calmer Christmas!

-Using FELIWAY Optimum will help your cat feel relaxed and serene during the holiday period, allowing you all to enjoy the season at its best.
+Usingย FELIWAY Optimumย will help your cat feel relaxed and serene during the holiday period, allowing you all to enjoy the season at its best.
 Plug FELIWAY Optimum into the room where your cat will be spending most of its time and you will soon find that your cat will relax and may even ignore the Christmas tree (for a little while anyway!).